 Emotional and social support for children so that they can confidently access all areas of the curriculum.
-Children are accessing the social and emo- tional support that they need, when theyneed it.
-Children have the vocabulary to express their emotions.
 Emotional and social barriers are removed sothat children are able to confidently access the curriculum.

 Activity in this academic year

 This details how we intend to spend our pupil premium (and recovery premium funding) this academic year to address the challenges listed above.